Characteristic Epsilon Cycles of $\ell$-adic Sheaves on Varieties: Epsilon Cycles of -adic Sheaves

 which equals to

 hence the assertion.

 }

+We recall the definition of the pull-backs of cycles for a properly transversal morphism, which is given in \cite[Definition 7.1.2]{Sai17}.

-\begin{df} Let $X$ and $W$ be smooth schemes over a field $k$ and let $C$ be a closed conical subset of $T^\ast X$.
+Let $X$ and $W$ be smooth schemes over a field $k$ and let $C$ be a closed conical subset of $T^\ast X$.
 Assume that every irreducible component of $X$ and $C$ is of dimension $n$ and that every irreducible component of $W$ is of dimension $m$.
-Let $A$ be an abelian group.
-Let $h\colon W\to X$ be a properly $C$-transversal $k$-morphism and let